AhmedMourad0/no-copy/README.md

  and providing your own cloning method, there are inspections included that will warn you when you do this. *(Fix planned in a future release)*

-- For now, you cannot have methods named `copy` inside your `@NoCopy` or `@LeastVisibleCopy` annotated classes or they will be affected by the plugin as well, there are inspections included that will warn you when you do this. *(Fix planned in a future release)*

 - Kotlin compiler plugins are not a stable API.
 Compiled outputs from this plugin should be stable, but usage in newer versions of kotlinc are not guaranteed to be stable.